BPS invariants from $p$-adic integrals: -adic integration

 \begin{rmk} If $\FM$ is Deligne-Mumford stack, then $\pi:\FM \to M$ is proper \cite{MR1432041} and thus Assumption \ref{exprop} is automatically satisfied.
 In this case $\mu_{can}$ agrees with the orbifold measure constructed in \cite[Section 2.3]{GWZ201}, although in \textit{loc. cit.} there is no assumption on the codimension of the complement of $U \subset \FM$.
 If $\FM$ is tame, the total volume of $M^\natural$ can be expressed as a weighted point count of the twisted inertia stack of $\FM$ \cite[Theorem 2.21]{GWZ201}. \end{rmk}

-\begin{rmk} M. Groechnig pointed out to us the following alternative construction: let $\FM/\FO$ be any finite type Artin stack of relative dimension $n$ admitting a good moduli space $\pi:\FM \to M$.
-Assume furthermore, that there exists a smooth stabilizer-free open $U \subset \FM$ such that $\pi_{|U}$ is an isomorphism and that \ref{exprop} is satisfied.
+\begin{rmk} M. Groechenig pointed out to us the following alternative construction: let $\FM/\FO$ be any finite type Artin stack of relative dimension $n$ with a morphism $\pi:\FM \to M$ to a scheme $M$.
+Assume furthermore, that there exists a smooth stabiliser-free open $U \subset \FM$ such that $\pi_{|U}$ is an isomorphism onto its image and that \ref{exprop} is satisfied.
 Finally suppose that there exists a line bundle $\widetilde{\mathcal K}$ on $\FM$ which restricts to a power of the canonical line bundle $\mathcal K_{U/\FO}$ on $U$.
-Then one can construct a measure $\mu^{vir}$ on $M^\natural$ by combining \cite[Section 4.1]{Ya17} with an argument similar to the proof of Proposition \ref{canmes}.
-By construction if both $\mu^{vir}$ and $\mu_{can}$ are defined they coincide.
+Then as in \cite[Section 4.1]{Ya17}, integrating a suitable root of the absolute value of local sections of $\widetilde{\mathcal K}$ against the Haar measure defines a measure $\mu^{vir}$ on $M^\natural$ by an argument as in Proposition~\ref{canmes}.
+By construction, if both $\mu^{vir}$ and $\mu_{can}$ are defined they coincide.

-In \S~\ref{consequences} we discuss the existence and the geometric origin of a line bundle $\widetilde{\mathcal K}$ for certain moduli spaces of one dimensional sheaves.